BigLeoo/mobile-marketspace/README.md

 ## 💻 What you need to start

-- An android (ex: Pixel 4, ..) or android emulation (ex: Android Studio)
+- An android phone (ex: Pixel 4, ..) or android emulation (ex: Android Studio)
+- Run backend

 ## 🚀 How to install